- Cheapest car insurance in Kansas for a bad driving record

 Cheapest car insurance in Kansas with a DUI

-While many insurers offer coverage after a DUI, State Farm has the lowest rate at $2,071 a year.
+While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $2,071 annually.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Kansas.
+The table below compares average car insurance rates with a clean driving record and rates after a DUI in Kansas.

 Cheapest car insurance in Kansas with multiple tickets